computational-linguistics-class/computational-linguistics-class.github.io/assignment2.md

 ### Naive Bayes classification

 Now, let's move on to actual machine learning classifiers!
 For our first classifier, you will use the built-in Naive Bayes model from sklearn, to train a classifier.
-You should refer to the online sklearn documentation when you are building your classifier.
-For features, you will start by use word length and word frequency as your two features.
-To import this model, use the following command:
+You should refer to the online [sklearn documentation](http://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html) when you are building your classifier.

+The first thing to note is that sklearn classifiers take in `numpy` arrays, rather than regular lists.
+You may use the online `numpy` documentation.
+To create a `numpy` list of length 5, you can use the following Python commands:

 {% highlight python %}
+>>> import numpy as np
+>>> X = np.array([1,2,3,4,5])
+{% endhighlight %}

+To train a classifier, you need two `numpy` arrays: `X_train`, an `mxn` array, where `m` is the number of words in the dataset, and `n` is the number of features for each word; and `Y`, an array of length `m` for the labels of each of the words.
+Once we have these two arrays, we can fit a Naive Bayes classifier using the following commands:

+{% highlight python %}
 >>> from sklearn.naive_bayes import GaussianNB
+>>> clf = GaussianNB()
+>>> clf.fit(X_train, Y)
 {% endhighlight %}

+Finally, to use your model to predict the labels for a set of words, you only need one `numpy` array: `X_test`, an `m'xn` array, where `m'` is the number of words in the dataset, and `n` is the number of features for each word.
+Note that the `n` used here is the same as the `n` in `X_train`.
+Then, we can use our classifier to predict labels using the following command:

+{% highlight python %}
+>>> Y_pred = clf.predict(X_test)
+{% endhighlight %}

 You should fill in the function `naive_bayes(training_file, development_file, counts)`.
-This function will train a `Naive Bayes` classifier on the training data, and print your model's precision, recall, and f-score on the training data and the development data individually.
+This function will train a `Naive Bayes` classifier on the training data using word length and word frequency as features, and print your model's precision, recall, and f-score on the training data and the development data individually.

 In your write-up, please report the precision, recall, and f-score on the training and development data for your Naive Bayes classifier that uses word length and word frequency.

-Note 1:  There are two important things to point out: sklearn classifiers take in `numpy` arrays, rather than regular lists.
-You may use the online `numpy` documentation.
-To import `numpy` into Python, use the following command:

-{% highlight python %}
->>> import numpy as np
-{% endhighlight %}

-Note 2: Before training and testing a classifier, it is generally important to normalize your features.
+NOTE: Before training and testing a classifier, it is generally important to normalize your features.
 This means that you need to find the mean and standard deviation (sd) of a feature.
 Then, for each row, perform the following transformation:

-X_scaled = (X_original - mean)/sd
+`X_scaled = (X_original - mean)/sd`

 Be sure to always use the means and standard deviations from the `training data`.